 Alzheimer’s Disease Education and Referral (ADEAR) Center

 The National Institute on Aging's ADEAR Center offers information and publications for families, caregivers, and professionals on diagnosis, treatment, patient care, caregiver needs, long-term care, education and training, and research related to Alzheimer's disease.
 Staff members answer telephone, email, and written requests and make referrals to local and national resources.
-The ADEAR website provides free, online publications in English and Spanish; email alerts; a clinical trials database; and more.
+Visit the ADEAR website to learn more about Alzheimer's and other dementias, find clinical trials, and sign up for email updates .